 - Don’t be afraid to adjust the burner as you go.
 The water should maintain a steady rolling boil as the pasta cooks and stirring frequently helps to ensure it cooks evenly.

 - If you’re making a pasta salad or cooking extra pasta to meal-prep, we recommend cooking it to the lower end of the time range and tossing it with a little olive oil before storing in the fridge.
 Our pasta does best when stored alone, and tossed with sauce right before eating.

 - We recommend using Penne in any recipe, but find it does particularly well in creamy or oil based sauces, like pesto.

-Cook to desired ﬁrmness, stirring occasionally.
-Expect some foam.
+Cook to desired firmness, stirring frequently, about 7-9 minutes (expect foam).

 Strain and rinse with water.